gtedev/gerard-monogame/README.md

 An attempt of doing a Monogame game fully in F#.

-An link to see how it looks like https://drive.google.com/file/d/17FMuic4rtjqNY7yk-GAihKys7ydcPo2C/view
+A link to see how it looks like https://drive.google.com/file/d/17FMuic4rtjqNY7yk-GAihKys7ydcPo2C/view